 \emph{Step 2: Perform Variable Selection.} Once we had the full model built with all the factors from the Team-Survey, we reduced the model using variable selection.
 The goal of variable selection is to reduce the model down to only the most important variables, for this we use Akaike Information Criterion (AIC)~\cite{akaike74}.
 AIC considers two key components in its formula.
 First, it considers the quality of fit for the model given by the model's sum of squared error (SSE).
 Second, it considers the complexity of the model, based on the number of parameters.
 Removing a variable from the model will lower the complexity of the model, but it will also possibly increase the error of the SSE, this balance is what the criterion is based on.
 We used backward stepwise selection, which starts with the full model and removes variables one at a time according to the AIC~\cite{yamashita07} with the goal of minimizing the AIC.

 \emph{Step 3: Model diagnostics.} We first examined the Variance Inflation Factor (VIF) for each factor, which signals whether multicolinearity is an issue~\cite{dodge08}.
 We removed any variables with a VIF score greater than 5, which is a standard benchmark within the statistics community~\cite{fox15}.
-In addition, we performed the standard diagnostic plots to assure the linear regression assumptions of linearity, constant variance, and normality were upheld~\cite{fox15}.

-We then used ANOVA testing to determine which of the variables in the model had a statistically significant relationship with perceived change team productivity~\cite{scheffe99}.
+We also performed the standard diagnostic plots to assure the linear regression assumptions of linearity, constant variance, and normality were upheld~\cite{fox15}.
+We then used ANOVA testing to identify which variables in the model had a statistically significant relationship with perceived change in team productivity~\cite{scheffe99}.